-- Start engine and press HEADER UP switch (A) to raise header to maximum height. - 2.
-Rephase cylinders if one end of the header does not raise fully.
+- 1. Start the engine and press HEADER UP switch (A) to raise the header to maximum height. - 2.
+Rephase the cylinders if one end of the header does not raise fully.
 If rephasing is required, proceed as follows: - a.
-Press and hold the HEADER UP switch (A) until both cylinders stop moving. - b.
+Press and hold HEADER UP switch (A) until both cylinders stop moving. - b.
 Continue to hold the switch for 3-4 seconds.
 Cylinders are now phased.

-- 3. Stop engine and remove key from ignition. - 4.
+- 3. Shut down the engine, and remove the key from the ignition. - 4.
 Pull lever (A) and rotate it toward the header to lower safety prop (B) onto the cylinder.
 Repeat for the opposite cylinder.

-5. Remove hairpin (B) from clevis pin (A) and remove clevis pin from header boot (C) on both sides of header.
+5. Remove hairpin (B) from clevis pin (A) and remove the clevis pin from header boot (C) on both sides of the header.